ducdigital/gulp-sentry-release/README.md

 ## How do I use this awesome gulp plugin?

-Go to sentry and create an API Key.
+Go to sentry and create an API Token at https://sentry.io/api/.
+The token must have `project:read, project:write, project:releases` permissions

 Include this in your gulp file: